aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     The Accelerator provided SCPs (guardrails/protections) are our recommendations, yet designed to be fully customizable, enabling any customer to carefully override these defaults to meet their individual requirements.
 If insistent, we'd suggest only bypassing the policy on the Sandbox OU, and only for log groups that start with a very specific prefix (not all log groups).
 When a customer wants to use the delete capability, they would need to name their log group with the designated prefix - i.e. opt-in to allow CloudWatch log group deletes.

-??? faq "How can I leverage Accelerator deployed objects in my IaC?
+??? faq "1.3.2.
+How can I leverage Accelerator deployed objects in my IaC?
 Do I need to manually determine the arn's and object id's of Accelerator deployed objects to leverage them in my IaC?"

     #### How can I leverage Accelerator deployed objects in my IaC?
 Do I need to manually determine the arn's and object id's of Accelerator deployed objects to leverage them in my IaC?